-In summary, St John Bosco is a school where teaching and learning is based upon a language rich themed curriculum where pupils are exposed to a range of experiences to enhance their knowledge, understanding and long term memory.
+In summary, St John Bosco is a school where teaching and learning is based upon a language rich curriculum where pupils are exposed to a range of experiences to enhance their knowledge, understanding and long term memory.
 As a result, pupils at St John Bosco are confident, aspirational, articulate learners who are ready for the next stage of education.

 If you have any questions regarding the curriculum we teach please contact the school.

-Phonics & Reading
+Phonics and Reading

 Please click on the links on each class page to find the information about what children are learning in class each term.
-If you would like any further information please speak initially to your child's class teacher.

 Curriculum Overviews for each class